Open this photo in gallery:

 Members include former Quebec premier Jean Charest, former Conservative Party leader Erin O’Toole, former Liberal cabinet minister Ralph Goodale, as well as several chief executives, including BMO Financial Group’s Darryl White, CN Rail’s Tracy Robinson, TC Energy’s François Poirier and Nutrien’s Ken Seitz.

-Other committee members include Automotive Parts Manufacturers’ Association president Flavio Volpe, Canadian Chamber of Commerce CEO Candace Laing and Unifor union president Lana Payne.
+Other committee members include Automotive Parts Manufacturers’ Association president Flavio Volpe, Canadian Chamber of Commerce CEO Candace Laing and Unifor national president Lana Payne.

 Analysis: Canada and Mexico on different paths heading into USMCA crunch time

-Since taking office in early 2025, Mr. Trump has imposed a slew of tariffs on Canada.
+Since taking office in early 2025, U.S. President Donald Trump has imposed a slew of tariffs on Canada.
 While products traded under USMCA rules are exempt, that hasn’t shielded steel, aluminum and autos from damaging levies.

 The Prime Minister’s Office said the committee will serve as a “forum for expertise and strategy on all aspects of the Canada-U.S. economic relationship” and its first meeting will be April 27.